csulb-datascience/Multimodal-Few-Shot-Learning-for-Gait-Recognition/README.md

 <img src="images/tnr.png" width="70%">

-To determine the effect of τ, we specified separate values of γ and ν for the different models in the following experiment.
+To determine the effect of τ, we specified separate values of γ and ν for the different models in the experiment.
 We used γ = 1.9 and ν = 0.06 for the ensemble model, γ = 1.8 and ν = 0.06 for the CNN model, and γ = 2.2 and ν = 0.08 for the RNN model.
-In Figure the figure, we see that choosing a τ value smaller than 0 significantly improves the TPR and ACC.
+In the figure, we see that choosing a τ value smaller than 0 significantly improves the TPR and ACC.

 <img src="images/tau.png" width="70%">